 Chatbots require support functionality in both the RCS Service Provider network and the Chatbot Platform.
-Figure 13 provides an overview of how that functional split is done whereby optional functions in Chatbot Platform or Service Provider network are indicated through dashed lines.
+Figure 9 provides an overview of how that functional split is done whereby optional functions in Chatbot Platform or Service Provider network are indicated through dashed lines shaded boxes.
 Interfaces that are out of scope of this specification are indicated in a similar way.

-In this section it has been assumed that the Chatbot Platform has been integrated in the overall architecture for RCS as described in section 2.1 and [PRD-IR.90].
+NOTE: In this section, it has been assumed that the Chatbot Platform has been integrated in the overall architecture for RCS as described in section 2.1 and [PRD-IR.90].
 The section therefore focuses on the mentioned functional split between the Chatbot Platform and the Service Provider network assuming that the connection between these is in place.

-Figure 13: Functional Split between Service Provider Network and Chatbot Platform as connected from the HTTP localisation function directly.
+Figure 9: Functional Split between Service Provider Network and Chatbot Platform

-NOTE: Figure 13 shows the case where an HTTP Localisation function is present.

-If that is not the case, the client shall contact the different functions shown network.
+Figure 9 shows the case where HTTP Localisation functions are present.
+If not configured to use HTTP localisation for a function, the client shall contact the corresponding function directly.

-NOTE: If the Chatbot Platform is provided by the Service Provider themselves, the

-Chatbot Platform is network internal and therefore it is up to the Service Provider to define the functional split between the different functions in their
+If the Chatbot Platform is provided by the Service Provider themselves, the Chatbot Platform is network internal and therefore it is up to the Service Provider to define the functional split between the different functions in their network.